1,000+ Opportunities

 FY 2025 Application Template FY 2025 Application Instructions FY 2025 Procedures for Receiving a Grant Award FY 2025 Technical Assistance Checklist Year of Age Cohort for Which FAPE is Ensured Significant Disproportionality Data Collection Form EDGAR 34 CFR 76-703 - When a State May Begin to Obligate Funds Build American Buy American Sourcing Requirement GEPA Section 427 Form (PDF) GEPA Section 427 Form (Word) View IDEA Part B Grant Award Letters by program, state, and year using our searchable database: IDEA Part B Grant Award Letters State / Local Education Agencies Preschool Grants for Children with Disabilities Students with Disabilities Office of Special Education and Rehabilitative Services (OSERS) Page Last Reviewed: April 15, 2026

-Based on current listing details, eligibility includes: New Hampshire Department of Education (as the State Educational Agency).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Hampshire Department of Education (as the State Educational Agency).
+Confirm the full requirements in the official notice before applying.

-The current target date is September 30, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Preschool Grants Under Section 619 of the Individuals with Disabilities Education Act (IDEA) are due September 30, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.